kaduvert/mineflayer-griefergames/README.md

 bot.gg.chat.send('hallo, ich bins!')

-// read plot info from plot the bot currently stands on console.log(bot.gg.plot.fromPositionVarying().getInfo())
+// read plot info from plot the bot currently stands on console.log(await bot.gg.plot.fromPositionVarying().getInfo())

-// list your homes in arrax format const homes = bot.gg.homes.getList()
+// list your homes in array format const homes = await bot.gg.homes.getList()

 // travel to a home
 bot.gg.homes.teleportTo(homes[0])

-// get next item clear as a JS date bot.gg.itemClear.nextAt
+// get next item clear as unix milliseconds bot.gg.itemClear.nextAt

 // pay money
 bot.gg.money.transfer('AbgegrieftHD', 100)

+// for more documentation please just read the code

-// and much more...!
+// please note: commands and window actions are auto-generated
+// from the data alone, which means this repo creates only
+// higher level functions which can not be auto-generated
 ```